 A Level Success

-There were also stories of individuals who through persistence and determination achieved their target grades and earned a place at the University of their choice, and a number have accepted apprenticeships with organisations across South Wales.
-All students who decided to attend university have been accommodated, and now take the next step in their academic careers.
-We wish them every possible success and happiness for the future and thank them for everything they have given to the school during their time with us.
+We are rightly very proud of these pupils and the staff who have worked with them throughout their time at St Joseph’s.
+There were many instances of individual success stories, including our highest achievers, Daivon Adeyemi, Molly Baria, Thomas Cowan, Emilia Godfrey, Kamran Hussain, Molly Johnson, Jessica King, Julia Nycz, Zoe Paginton, Jacob Pauly, Joseph Thompson, and Ellis Winstone, who all achieved a minimum of 2A* grades.
+There were also stories of individuals who through persistence and determination achieved their target grades and earned a place at the university of their choice, and a number have accepted apprenticeships with organisations or employment across South Wales and the West.
+As they now take the next step in their academic careers, we wish them every possible success and happiness for the future, and thank them for everything they have given to the school during their time with us.

-Once again, our Year 12 students have managed to bridge the gap between GCSE and A Level with a superb set of AS results.
-There were many examples of students achieving above and beyond expectations and they are now well on their way in taking their first steps towards the all-important university application.
+Once again, our Year 12 pupils have managed to bridge the gap between GCSE and A Level with a superb set of AS results, again achieved in very challenging and unusual circumstances.